 The Last Planner System tends to exacerbate faults in your team’s cohesion.
 You may want to try increasing collaboration in other areas (such as workforce planning) before betting the success of entire projects on the fruits of pull plan sessions.

-7. Critical path method
+7. Critical Path Method

 What is the critical path method good for?

 The critical path method is valuable when you’re looking to identify the most appropriate sequence in which a project’s tasks must be completed.
-As its name suggests, it also helps identify the most critical “branch” of your project’s path, allowing you to very easily see which tasks are essential for project completion and what are merely supportive of those tasks.
+As its name suggests, it also helps identify the most critical “branch” of your project’s path, allowing you to easily see which tasks are essential for project completion and what are merely supportive of those tasks.

 Critical path method disadvantages

-The critical path method may not be the only type of construction schedule you rely on.
+The critical path method may not be the only construction schedule you rely on.
 This is particularly true on projects involving hundreds of interdependent tasks.
 While you may identify a critical path in such a scenario, you may fail to adequately account for resources required by tasks dependent on those within the path.

 In other words, the critical path method is not a one-size-fits-all solution for scheduling construction projects.